Stichometry of Nicephorus

-The Stichometry of Nicephorus is a stichometry by Patriarch Nicephorus I of Constantinople.
-It is significant in that it counts the number of lines of various Christian texts, many of which have been lost over the course of time.
+The Stichometry of Nicephorus is a stichometry attributed to Patriarch Nicephorus I of Constantinople (c.
+758-828).
+The work appears at the end of the Chronographikon Syntomon.
+It consists of a list of New Testament and Old Testament works categorized between canonical, disputed, and apocryphal, along with the total number of lines in each text.The work was composed in the 9th century.
+Some manuscripts attribute the work anonymously rather than to Nicephorus.
+It is significant in the area of canon studies as it includes counts for Christian texts which have been lost over the course of time.
 This has enabled modern scholars to determine how much of various fragmentary texts from the New Testament apocrypha and Old Testament apocrypha remain missing.